 Cushing's disease falls into two major categories.
 The first, known as "pituitary-dependent hyperadrenocorticism" occurs when your dog's adrenal glands produce too much cortisol and certain other hormones.
 About 85 percent of dogs with Cushing's are diagnosed with pituitary-dependent hyperadrenocorticism, which often involves a benign tumor on the pituitary gland.

 Hyperadrenocorticism symptoms really run the gamut, affecting the entire metabolic system.
-Affected dogs usually experience excessive drinking and urination, along with hair loss, weight gain and urinary tract and skin infections.
-Other symptoms include constant hunger, exercise intolerance, potbelly formation, canine acne, changes in skin color and respiratory issues, including constant panting.
+Affected dogs usually experience excessive drinking and urination, along with hair loss, weight gain, and urinary tract and skin infections.
+Other symptoms include constant hunger, exercise intolerance, potbelly formation, canine acne, changes in skin color, and respiratory issues, including constant panting.

-Managing Cushing's Disease
+Managing Cushing's disease

 Your vet also may prescribe medication that you must give your pet on a regular schedule for the rest of his life.
+These medications help to maintain a consistent cortisol level by destroying a part of the adrenal cortex.
 Your vet will monitor your dog closely, so expect regular veterinary examinations and blood testing at a minimum of every three months.

 Larger or malignant tumors, or those affecting the brain, are another story.
 Dogs with these tumors generally have a poor prognosis and a short life expectancy.